-Mexican outlaw Django is part of a band of thieves that steal a cargo of gold from a stagecoach.
+The Stranger, a half-breed bandit, is part of a band of thieves that steal a cargo of gold from a stagecoach.
 However, the Americans in the band betray him, and shoot all the Mexicans.
-Django is not completely dead though, and crawls his way out of his shallow grave, continuing his pursuit of the gold, and exacting a bloody vengeance.
+The Stranger is not completely dead though, and crawls his way out of his shallow grave, continuing his pursuit of the gold, and exacting a bloody vengeance.
 Written by

 David Gibson <email@example.com>